-The FAFSA is available each year on January 1.
+The FAFSA is available each year on October 1st.
 If the student filed a FAFSA for the previous year, the Renewal FAFSA can be easily submitted at www.fafsa.ed.gov.
-List the University of Central Florida (Title IV Code: 003954) as a school of choice and note that the student anticipates attendance in the M.D. program.
+List the University of Central Florida (Title IV Code: 003954) as a school of choice.
 There is no separate code for the College of Medicine.
 Submit the FAFSA by March 1 each year even if acceptance into the M.D. program is not known by that date.

 Students may be asked to complete additional paperwork at the appropriate time.
 The required documentation will depend on factors, such as:

 - after the processed FAFSA results are received from the U.S. Department of Education, additional information may be requested.